benjymous/annotations/sandman/sandman.52.md

 - Abhijit Khale (Abhijit_Khale@transarc.com) identified Claw and Stalker.
 - Timothy Hock Seng Tan for Cluracan's bruised eye.
 - Ralf Hildebrandt added more details.
+- Richard Munn added references for Brougham, expanded on the Aurelia definition, added notes on some of the places Cluracan traveled through, and added more thoughts on the 'impossible' tower at the end of the story.